mrmodise/nodejs-ecommerce-store/README.md

 WIP: add more instructions on setting up Docker and Kubernetes including monitoring.

 ## Whats Next
-I am planning to add e2e tests using Protractor.
-These are tests that automate UI testing on the Browser.
  ```
  1. REFACTOR!
 Clean code comments
  2. REFACTOR!
 Improved code readability